The Rundown

 Best For Dogs With Allergies: Canidae Pure Limited Ingredient Dog Food

-“Canidae Pure Limited Ingredient Dog Food is available in a variety of flavours so you can give your dog delicious meals without compromising his diet.
+“Canidae Pure Limited Ingredient Dog Food is available in a variety of flavors so you can give your dog delicious meals without compromising his diet.
 This is the best limited ingredient option that gives your dog all the nutrition he needs to stay healthy.”

 “Diamond Naturals Extreme Athlete Recipe is a surprising premium-quality dog food at a lower price.
 It contains healthy ingredients like pumpkin, Omega fatty acid, vitamin A, superfoods, and easy to digest carbs.”